-The current Company Registry facility is basic and limited.
-The Company Registrar is also the judicial services assistant.
-As such, there is no single dedicated resource to company affairs.
-Companies are administered on the basis of an excel spreadsheet which has limited capability.
-There are also no published guidelines or standards for how the registry undertake 'know your client' and due diligence information on those looking to incorporate companies.
-This poses a risk in terms of the facilitation of money laundering.
+The Company Registry facility has previously been basic and limited.
+The Company Registrar has been also the judicial services assistant.
+As such, there has been no single dedicated resource to company affairs.
+Companies have been administered on the basis of an excel spreadsheet which has had limited capability.
+There has also been no published guidelines or standards for how the registry undertake 'know your client' and due diligence information on those looking to incorporate companies.
+This had been posing a risk in terms of the facilitation of money laundering.
+This policy considered how this can be modernised.